onconova/onconova/pop-docs/docs/security/authentication.md

 To enable Microsoft SSO through ID tokens:

-1. Go to your organization's [Microoft Entra admin center](https://entra.microsoft.com/) and navigate to the *APIs and services* page.
+1. Go to your organization's [Microsoft Entra admin center](https://entra.microsoft.com/) and navigate to the *APIs and services* page.

 2. Browse to Entra ID > App registrations > POP > Authentication.